 Menelika Bekolo portrait

-Menelika Bekolo, M.ing., ing.
+Menelika Bekolo, LL.B., M.ing., ing.

 Quebec

-Ms. Bekolo currently sits on Board of Directors of OIQ and has chaired the regional committee of engineers in Montreal for several years.
-She is also a director on the boards of the Société Québécoise des Infrastructures (SQI), the Fondation et Alumni de Polytechnique Montréal and chairs the board of SAYASPORA.
+Ms. Bekolo currently sits on the Board of Directors of OIQ and has chaired the regional committee of engineers in Montreal for several years.
+She is also a director on the boards of the Société Québécoise des Infrastructures (SQI), the Fondation et Alumni de Polytechnique Montréal, and chairs the board of SAYASPORA.

 Ms. Bekolo is a fervent ambassador of the engineering profession, contributing to Engineers Canada’s 30 by 30 initiative by leading activities to promote engineering to young girls, scientific workshops in schools, and in events such as Girls and Science, Expo Sciences.
-In 2022, she was named an EDI 30 in 30 Leader by Engineers Canada.
+In 2022, she was named an EDI 30 by 30 Leader by Engineers Canada.
 Ménélika Bekolo is a woman of compassion and impact whose leadership and commitment earned her a place on the 2019 Top 100 Black Women to Watch in Canada list.
 She was also recognized as a source of inspiration to young women by the Electrical Industry Association of Quebec.

 Ontario